bristol-d/bbquiz/README.md

 Exponential notation (1.0e2) is currently not supported.

+### Jumbled Sentence

+    .question jumbled
+        .text Complete the poem: The {2} {3} on the {1}.
+        .option mat
+        .option cat
+        .option sat
+        .option pat
+        .option fat

+A jumbled sentence question takes a HTML/markdown text and a list of options.
+The option values must be plain text, not HTML, as they end up in a dropdown box.

+In the text, you can write placeholders with the syntax `{n}` where `n` is the number of the correct option in the list - counting starts at one, not zero.

+_Note: internally, blackboard uses the syntax `[tag]` to denote placeholders, so you must not use square brackets in your question text itself._

+_If you let the student see a summary of all the questions and points, but not the answers, at the end of the test then this question would be shown as `Complete the poem: the [a] [b] on the [c].` using tags that are simply consecutive letter sequences, so this does not give the answer away.
+The only reason that the answer information is encoded in the question text itself for this question type is to make the input file format a bit easier._

+The normal scoring method for this kind of question is full marks for getting every choice right and 0 marks otherwise.
+You can change this by adding the line `.config partial=true` after the `.question` line but before the `.text` one, in which case each box in which the student selects an answer gives 1/N of the total marks for the question if correct, and 0 marks otherwise, where N is the total number of option boxes in the question.

 ## Markdown, HTML and Tex

 In most places where a command's argument is text that will end up being displayed in blackboard, you can use markdown as understood by the [mistletoe](https://github.com/miyuchina/mistletoe) parser - it complies with the CommonMark standard so anything defined in that standard should work.
 You can also include raw HTML, as long as blackboard is happy with it.